fdsolutions/logan/docs/design-doc.md

 This document provides to documentation, as complete as possible, of the software that is built here.
 It tries to give a good understanding of what is to be built and how is to be built.

-As a result, people, software developers or contributors we be able to catch the main purpose of this software, understand the philosophy behind the design and the implementation of the sofwtware.
+As a result, people, software developers or contributors we be able to catch the main purpose of this software, understand the philosophy behind the design and the implementation of the software.

-Thus, everyone will be able to easily contribute to the software whitout the fear of departing from the idea behind it.
+Thus, everyone will be able to easily contribute to the software without the fear of departing from the goal behind it.

 ## Motivation
 As a software developer, we have to make a bit of application management.
-We are accountable of the well working of application in production.
+We are accountable for the well-working of the application in production.

-To monitor those applications, we use many different scripts and softwars to accomplish management  or monitoring tasks.
-Those scripts are often either internal or external and are  written in Bash, Python, Ruby or many other scripting languages.
+To monitor those applications, we use many different scripts and command line tools to accomplish management  or monitoring tasks.
+Those scripts are often either internal or external which are often written in Bash, Python, Ruby or many other scripting languages.

-But, arrives the moment when you get full of scrpts and noone knows the purpose of each scritps.
-Even more, everybody makes copies of existing scripts, customizes them or simply renames them tha way they think it makes more sens.
+But, arrives the moment when you get full of scripts and noone knows the purpose of each scritps.
+Even more, everybody makes copies of existing scripts, customizes them or simply renames them and that's make the life of new commers harder.

+Logan is a command line tool that aim to organize all thoses scripts in a more comprehensive and consistant way.

+It introduces a simple sementic way of organising scripts.
+Everyone or every team who want to organize their scripts, must agree on the terms/vocabulay they'll used to describe tasks execute by those scripts.
+They should categorize scripts using Logan scpecific idioms.